If you have an existing UCC/SAN or wildcard certificate, this can be imported into Foldr.

 openssl.exe pkcs12 -in publicAndprivate.pfx -clcerts -nokeys -out publicCert.pem

 - Remove the password from the private key file (writes a new file called private.pem):

 Both files that you create at steps 1 & 2 will be written to the bin directory.
 Please note, it is vital that you remove the password from the private key otherwise the certificate installation will fail.

-Now browse to https://IP_of_Foldr:30537/settings and log in as fadmin.
+Browse to https://IP_of_Foldr:30537/settings and log in as fadmin.
 Browse to the Certificates page and open your certificate, decrypted (password removed) private key, root and intermediate certificates for your CA in a text editor and paste into the relevant boxes.
 Click Save and your certificate will be installed after several seconds.